 When we're alone without distraction, the mind tends to fill the space with anxious thoughts about the future or rehashing of the past.
 Mindfulness gives you an alternative: actually inhabiting the present moment.
 And the present moment, it turns out, is usually completely fine.

 You don't need an app or a course to start.
 Just pick one daily activity and commit to paying full attention to it from start to finish — no phone, no background noise, just the experience itself.
 If you want to explore further, our complete beginner's guide to mindfulness covers everything you need to get started.
-For those interested in combining this with movement, YogaStartgids also has plenty of mindful movement resources.

 7. Keep a journal